-The agency market is highly competitive with 3 larger players in the UK market being Sykes Cottages Group, Cottages.com and Holidaycottages.co.uk, all of which are private equity owned, with broadly similar growth strategies.
-Despite this competition, research indicates that the addressable market has significant headroom for growth, particularly for properties rented/managed by individual Owners.
-This provides a clear target market for expansion in the future.
+The agency market is competitive with 3 larger players in the UK market being Sykes Cottages Group, Cottages.com and Holidaycottages.co.uk, all of which are private equity owned.
+These three niche players compete with larger global firms operating in the alternative accommodation category such as AirBnB and Booking.com, both of which are active in the UK with brands well known to UK consumers.